As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "I jumped out of the car and started running, and I literally ran a mile.
 I went through water, went up a tree, and I was literally running for my life," she says.
 "I literally thought I was being chased."

 Kim was soaking wet when she walked into a woman's house, woke her from bed and asked for help.
-When the woman went to call the police, Kim left and found another woman's empty guest house to sleep in — Goldilocks-style.
+When the woman went to call the police, Kim left and found another woman's empty guest house to sleep in.
 Kim says she just wanted to get warm.

 "But then I woke up and stole her car," she says.